 Yes, the title is what we intended it to be!
-Haven’t you read a gazillion articles titled “10 weekend getaways from Bangalore”, “5 vacation spots near Bangalore” and the list goes on and on.
+Haven’t you read a gazillion articles titled “10-weekend getaways from Bangalore”, “5 vacation spots near Bangalore” and the list goes on and on.
 Every single blogger, or so they are called talk about homestays around Bangalore that maybe a billion people know about.
 I often wonder why would they even write about it.
 Is it just a content creation exercise or they actually believe that Indians don’t know about Ooty?
 As if we haven’t got a fair share of viewing Mithun dancing around locations in Ooty.

 Anyways our article is a little different and we will tell you where you shouldn’t travel to and why.
 We will also give you some alternatives, not all since it’s left to you to find vacation spots near Bangalore.

-1. OOTY – Probably the first destination people go to when they come to Bangalore.
+Probably the first destination people go to when they come to Bangalore.
 Not their fault though since this is the most publicized destination.
 We’ve seen Ooty in numerous movies, with tea estates, green hills, romantic walks and what not.
 But reality hits you hard even before you reach Ooty.
 The route is full of traffic.
 From bikers to locals to buses and trucks.
-You reach the ghats and its a mad frenzy, something out of a F1 race.
-You reach Ooty expecting to touch the clouds and glide through the heavenly beauty but instead are welcomed by crowded streets, incessant honking, people jam-packed everywhere and garbage strewn all over.
+You reach the ghats and its a mad frenzy, something out of an F1 race.
+You reach Ooty expecting to touch the clouds and glide through the heavenly beauty but instead are welcomed by crowded streets, incessant honking, people jam-packed everywhere and garbage was strewn all over.

 What we recommend is that you head over to Kotagiri, Lovedale, Conoor, Kavaratty, Ketti, Wellington or Kurumbadi.
 They are quaint little towns and don’t see heavy footfalls like Ooty.
 Most of them are on hillocks and offer panoramic views of the Nilgiri Mountains.
 You can read some hotel reviews here and here.

 In Chikmagalur district, we would recommend Aldur.
-It’s far away from the crowd of the city, has some pretty homestays, a waterfall and great places for off roading.
+It’s far away from the crowd of the city, has some pretty homestays, a waterfall and great places for off-roading.
 You can also try Arasinoguppe or Hirekolale.

 I think more people are in Nandi Hills on a weekend than all the metro cities in India.
 Just kidding but that’s how crowded it can get especially on a Saturday!
 I still remember visiting Nandi hills in 2010.
-There wasnt any fencing around the hills, no decks for the view points and hardly anybody around.
-We would stay there for hours and every person there would manage to find their own quite space on the hill.
+There wasn’t any fencing around the hills, no decks for the viewpoints and hardly anybody around.
+We would stay there for hours and every person there would manage to find their own quiet space on the hill.
 Fast forward to 2017, and you see idiots carrying out stunts on the hill road, some drinking and driving and then a long line at the ticketing counter.